pranav-r-2006/Portfolio-Page/README.txt

 Welcome Page (index.html)
 -------------------------

-- Features a full-screen looping and muted background video (`Background1.mp4`).
 - A centrally placed typing animation welcomes the user with the text:
   “Welcome to my Portfolio”.
 - Once the animation finishes, the text transforms into a glowing, enlarging button.
 - On hover, this button reacts visually and links the user to the Home Page.
-- Uses Poppins font and a focused layout to engage users immediately.
+- Uses Raleway font and a focused layout to engage users immediately.

 --------------------
-Home Page (home.html)
+Home Page (index.html)
 --------------------

 - Retains the same video background and Poppins font for design consistency.